Alpha-Framework/Alpha-hud/README.md

 # Alpha-hud

-Here's Ya This is my Second Release !!
+Here's Ya This is my First Release !!

 This Hud is quite normal